-Country Plan consultation, previous call for sites or site identification work.
+24. A March 2022 response from the Black Country local authorities indicated that no additional sites had been put forward to meet local need for new pitches through the draft Black Country Plan consultation, previous call for sites or site identification work.
 Therefore, the Black Country authorities considered it unlikely that they would be able to meet pitch needs arising in neighbouring authorities, including South Staffordshire, through the Black Country Plan review.
 At the time, no details were given about efforts made to examine the potential for expanded or new public site provision.
 SMBC has since indicated that it has no plots available on existing public sites for SSDC needs.
 However, it also indicates it will engage with site promoters through a 'Call for Sites' to explore if they are willing to make part of their site available for a publicly run site during 2023 and that options for a new publicly run site in the Green Belt will be examined through its Issues and Options consultation for the Sandwell Development Plan.
 It has also stated that further work to consider whether there is publicly owned land for permanent sites will likely be undertaken during 2023.
 SSDC and SMBC will continue to work together to identify whether SMBC can contribute to SSDC's unmet needs as the SMBC and SSDC plans progress.

-- 22. SSDC and SMBC are committed to continue working together in respect of matters relating to the natural environment where these are applicable to the authorities. - 23.
+- 25. SSDC and SMBC are committed to continue working together in respect of matters relating to the natural environment where these are applicable to the authorities. - 26.
 No other cross-boundary issues have been identified.

 We confirm that the information in this Statement of Common Ground reflects the joint working to address identified strategic matters that has been undertaken between South Staffordshire District Council and Sandwell Metropolitan Borough Council.
 The authorities will continue to work together to address cross-boundary issues on an ongoing basis.

 South Staffordshire District Council

-Name:

-Position:

-Signature:

-Date:

-Sandwell Metropolitan Borough Council

 Name:

 Position:

 Signature:

 Date: